franioli/python_project_template/README.md

 # Empty Python Project template

-This template is largely inspired from the Python Project Template made by the Scientific Software Center from Heidelberg University ([https://github.com/ssciwr/python-project-template](https://github.com/ssciwr/python-project-template))

 ## How to use this template

 Create a new GitHub repository using this template and start coding!